 Commando (1985) Directed by Mark L Lester.
 With Arnold Schwarzenegger, Rae Dawn Chong, Vernon Wells, Bill Duke and Dan Hedaya.

-What Mark L Lester’s Commando lacks in brains, it makes up for in blunt testosterone.
+What Mark L Lester’s Commando lacks in brains, it makes up for in blunt force testosterone.
 Arnold Schwarzenegger is John Matrix (really), an ex black-ops specialist with a dark past.
-His daughter has been kidnapped, and he faces a race against the clock to get her back.
+His daughter has been kidnapped and he faces a race against the clock to get her back.

-In one fight scene that pits a hulking Arnie against the formidable Bill Duke, actress Rae Dawn Chong states to herself (and us), “I can’t believe this macho bull$*!t“.
-The knowing nods and tongue-in-cheek humour, lend the film a camp charm.
-That said, the sheer stupidity of many of the plot developments often stretch your willingness to hang in there.
-Things like an air hostess with the sudden ability to use a rocket launcher.
-Things like Arnie killing an entire army of hapless soldiers, all of who, line up in exposed spaces seemingly happy to be machine-gunned into next week.
+In one fight scene that pits a hulking Arnie against the formidable Bill Duke, actress Rae Dawn Chong states to herself (and us), “I can’t believe this macho bullshit“.
+The knowing nods and tongue-in-cheek humour lend the film a camp charm.
+That said, the sheer stupidity of many of the plot developments often stretch your willingness to hang in there; an air hostess with the sudden ability to use a rocket launcher, Arnie killing an entire army of hapless soldiers, all of who line up in exposed spaces seemingly happy to be machine-gunned into next week.

-While it’s stating the obvious to say it’s rubbish, there’s still some fun to be had, given the right mood.
-Schwarzenegger cuts an impressive physical presence, and although his acting is never anything better than camp-terrible, the man has a certain charisma that makes him hard to dislike.
-Some of the stunts and action are well put together, while as the main villain, Vernon Wells looks dressed for an audition in a Freddie Mercury tribute act.
+While it’s stating the obvious to say it’s rubbish, there is still some fun to be had, given the right mood.
+Schwarzenegger cuts an impressive physical presence and although his acting is never anything better than camp-terrible, the man has a certain charisma that makes him hard to dislike.
+Some of the stunts and action are well put together while as the main villain, Vernon Wells looks dressed for an audition in a Freddie Mercury tribute act.
 Schlock and load.
 3/5

 Ha, sounds hilarious!
 Is his name really John Matrix?!